Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Pion--vector-meson loop contributions to

 \subsection{$\chi_B$ from $\pi$--vector-meson loop}

-Similarly as in the previous subsection, one can calculate the vacuum polarization diagram of $\pi-V$ loop as drawn in Fig.~\ref{fig:pi-V loop}(b,c).
-The only differences are that now we have a different coupling at the vertices due to involvement of a vector boson and two bosons involved within the loop have different masses, $m_\pi$ and $m_V$.
-The polarization tensor in this case is given by,
+Similarly as in the previous subsection, one can calculate the vacuum polarization diagram of the pion--vector meson ($\pi-V$) loop, as drawn in Fig.~\ref{fig:pi-V loop}(b,c).
+The only differences are the couplings at the vertices and unequal masses in the propagators, $m_\pi$ and $m_V$.
+The polarization tensor in this case is given by

 where

 and $\varepsilon^{p \alpha q \mu}=\varepsilon_{\gamma\alpha\delta\mu}p^\gamma q^\delta$.
 This yields

 and